 - Limiting dose and duration of hormone therapy

 The key to the successful treatment of breast cancer is early detection.
 This is why getting your regular mammogram is so important.
 Adult women 40 and older are encouraged to participate in annual mammograms.
-At Santiam Hospital, we are excited to announce that we now offer 3D mammography.
+At Santiam Hospital & Clinics, we are excited to announce that we now offer 3D mammography.
 These have been proven to find more cancers than traditional 2D mammograms and also reduce the number of false positives.

 In honor of National Breast Cancer Awareness Month, we encourage you to schedule your mammogram appointment today.
 Early detection is key to successful treatment.